-At Spring Street Dermatology, we understand the embarrassment and anxiety associated with hyperhidrosis and are here to help.
-Depending on the individual patient, location and severity of the sweating, we can formulate a treatment plan that may include one or more of the following:
+At Spring Street Dermatology in New York City, we understand the embarrassment and anxiety associated with hyperhidrosis and are here to help.
+Depending on the individual patient, location and severity of the sweating, we can formulate a treatment plan that may include one or more of the following solutions: